Is Social Media Making You Lonely?

 Individuals who are lonely may turn to the digital realm to quell their feelings of isolation.
 Hence, this longing could cause someone who is lonely to be more likely to develop a need to be more connected to his or her device.
 On the other hand, it is possible that individuals who are not experiencing loneliness may develop a sense of isolation due to the quantity and quality of their social media experiences.
 A relationship does not always highlight a cause.
 When relationships between social media and loneliness are noted in the literature, we may jump to label social media as the culprit.
 However, it is important to recognize that for many, social media can be a powerful catalyst in combating loneliness.
 For those who may experience loneliness due to social media, other factors such as self-esteem, trust, and sadness may be important underlying factors that warrant consideration.

-In Part 3 of this series dedicated to loneliness and mental health, I will share methods to combat loneliness and foster our well-being.
+In Part 3 of this series, I will share methods to combat loneliness and foster our well-being.